humanmade/altis-accelerate-plugin/readme.txt

 == Description ==

 **Drive higher engagement with your content today**.
 Altis Accelerate seamlessly integrates and extends the Block Editor to give you unparalleled access to the next generation of marketing technologies.
-We provide all these tools on top of Reusable Blocks, which we call Global Blocks.
+We provide all these tools on top of Synced Patterns.

 While Altis is still in beta, we have released the following features.

 ### Features:
-- **Global Blocks**, we extend resuable blocks to bring them to the front of your editing experience.
+- **Synced Blocks**, we extend synced patterns to bring them to the front of your editing experience.
 - **AI-Powered Content**, quickly create content and layout using our AI backend (free, no OpenAI key required)
 - **Native Block-Level Analytics**, our in-house analytics solution built specifically for blocks — clickthroughs, conversions are tracked by us and owned by you (with a maximum 90-day retention).
 - **A/B Testing Blocks**, create multiple variants within a block and compare their performance.